splunk-terraform/terraform-provider-signalfx/docs/index.md

 Use the navigation to learn more about the available resources.

+-> The next major release of the provider (v10) is will require a minimum Terraform version of 1.11.0.
+Please prepare to migrate to a newer version of Terraform soon.
+This will allow the provider to handle secrets more securely and take advantage of new features in the Terraform Plugin Framework.

 # Learn about Splunk Observability Cloud

 To learn more about Splunk Observability Cloud and its features, see [the official documentation](https://docs.splunk.com/observability/en/).